Dachshund: Coat and color

 There are three dachshund coat varieties: smooth coat (short hair), long-haired, and wire-haired.
 Longhaired dachshunds have a silky coat and short featherings on legs and ears.
 Wire-haired dachshunds are the least common coat variety in the United States (although it is the most common in Germany) and the most recent coat to appear in breeding standards.
+While short-haired dachshunds have two types of coats, silky and smooth.
+Silky short hairs have a very shiny, glossy, and soft to the touch coat, while smooth short hairs have more of a coarse and prickly coat.

 Dachshunds have a wide variety of colors and patterns, the most common one being red.
-Their base coloration can be single-colored (either red or cream), tan pointed (black and tan, chocolate and tan, blue and tan, or isabella and tan), and in wire-haired dogs, a color referred to as wildboar.
+Their base coloration can be single-colored (either red, cream, or brown), tan pointed (black and tan, chocolate and tan, blue and tan, or isabella and tan), and in wire-haired dogs, a color referred to as wild boar.
 Patterns such as dapple (merle), sable, brindle and piebald also can occur on any of the base colors.
 Dachshunds in the same litter may be born in different coat colors depending on the genetic makeup of the parents.

-The dominant color in the breed is red, followed by black and tan.
-Tan pointed dogs have tan (or cream) markings over the eyes, ears, paws, and tail.
-The reds range from coppers to deep rusts, with or without somewhat common black hairs peppered along the back, face and ear edges, lending much character and an almost burnished appearance; this is referred to among breeders and enthusiasts as an "overlay" or "sabling".
-Sabling should not be confused with a more unusual coat color referred to as sable.
-At a distance, a sable dachshund looks somewhat like a black and tan dog.
-Upon closer examination, however, one can observe that along the top of the dog's body, each hair is actually banded with red at the base near the skin transitioning to mostly black along the length of the strand.
-An additional striking coat marking is the brindle pattern.
-"Brindle" refers to dark stripes over a solid background—usually red.
-If a dachshund is brindled on a dark coat and has tan points, it will have brindling on the tan points only.
-Even one single, lone stripe of brindle is a brindle.
-If a dachshund has one single spot of dapple, it is a dapple.

 The Dachshund Club of America (DCA) and the American Kennel Club (AKC) consider Double Dapple to be out of standard and a disqualifying color in the show ring.
 Piebald is now a recognized color in the Dachshund Club of America (DCA) breed standard.

 Dogs that are double-dappled have the merle pattern of a dapple, but with distinct white patches that occur when the dapple gene expresses itself twice in the same area of the coat.
 The DCA excluded the wording "double-dapple" from the standard in 2007 and now strictly uses the wording "dapple" as the double dapple gene is commonly responsible for blindness and deafness.